jefersonvinicius/fullcycle-course-apache-kafka/Readme.md

 # Partition leadership
 The partitions have a leadership, and the consumers always will read from leader.
 When the leader partition down, the Apache automatically assign the leader replica as leader.

+# Producer: ensure delivery message

+## Acknowledgments Types:
+**Ack 0 -> None**: producer send message and don't have response (Fire and Forget).
+Offer low ensurement, but the processing is more quickly

+**Ack 1 -> Leader**: producer send message and wait for leader response.
+Offer middle ensurement, but reduces processing speed

+**Ack -1 -> ALL**: producer send message and wait it be replicated on followers, and then, leader send response.
+Offer high ensurement, but reduces significantly processing speed